IMAU-ice-and-climate/IMAU-fortranEBM/README.md

 ```bash
 ./ebmmodel.sc -aws aws_antid
 ```
-You can change the name of the station (aws_ant14).
+You can change the name of the station (aws_antid).
 This script compiles the code and runs the code for station the mentioned station. other options are
 -m : only compile the code